Preparing Samples For Bee Disease Diagnosis or Pesticide Analysis

 If you want to send brood samples you will need to cut out a piece of comb that is at least 2″ x 2″ and contains as much of the dead, smelly, discolored or diseased brood as possible.
 Be sure that no honey is included in the sample.

-Instead of comb, you may also be able to send in a probe used to examine the diseased larvae.
-The probe should also be wrapped in paper but can be sent to the laboratory in an envelope.
+Instead of comb, you can also send in a probe, such as a q-tip that you use to swap the diseased larvae.
+It helps to send multiple samples when using this method.
+The probes should be individually wrapped in foil and contain as much of the larvae as possible.
+They can be sent to the laboratory in an envelope.

 Samples Should Be Sent To: